Ieva Jusionyte MA'07, PhD'12 Discusses Her Career in Ethnographic Research

 When I started my graduate studies, I had to choose a research topic.
 It was then that I discovered the so-called “triple frontier.”
 Global and national press has been depicting the tri-border area where Argentina, Brazil, and Paraguay meet as a haven of organized crime: drug trafficking, human smuggling, document forging, contraband.
 It has been portrayed as a dangerous, lawless frontier.
 I sought to understand how news production in this vilified border region intersects with security policies and practices.
 Unlike political scientists who rely on models and surveys (top-down approach), anthropologists privilege a bottom-up perspective on social issues, so in order to find answers to my research questions I conducted ethnographic fieldwork with local journalists in Puerto Iguazú, a small border town in Argentina, separated by rivers from Brazil, to the north, and Paraguay, to the west.
 How do local journalists, who live in this allegedly violent and crime-ridden area, decide what is newsworthy in a place where everybody knows everybody?
 What activities that the government defines as criminal do they cover and which do they avoid addressing in public, and why?
 These are some of the questions that guided my research.
 I accompanied news reporters on the daily news beat: attended public events and press conferences, sat in on radio and television shows, and spent a lot of time criss-crossing the town on foot.
 Having a background in journalism, I also wrote news pieces for a local paper and produced an investigative television series, which addressed such diverse topics as military conscription, waste recycling, and illegal adoptions.

 Based on this immersive research, my first book, “Savage Frontier: Making News and Security on the Argentine Border,” documents how local media in the tri-border region challenge ongoing criminalization and militarization of the area to make their community more secure.
-I learnt that for border residents, security is embedded in their social and economic realities, and that news production is locally disputed and tactical.
+I learnt that for border residents security is embedded in their social and economic realities, and that news production is locally disputed and tactical.
 It depends on journalists' encounters with violent crime and memories of state terror during the last military dictatorship.
 Concerned with harmful socioeconomic consequences of exposing illegalized yet legitimate activities – from contraband like food and electronics to illegal adoptions – reporters protect parts of local knowledge as public secrets, thus allowing the informal cross-border economy to persist, mitigating social vulnerabilities created by a patchy presence of the state in this territorial periphery.

 Next year, you will publish a book about first responders on the U.S.-Mexico border.
 Why did you transition to this project?

 When in 2014 I began thinking about the new project, the situation on the U.S.-Mexico border was slightly better.
 I decided to focus on emergency responders because they see firsthand the effects of national security policies on the wellbeing of local communities.
 In the border towns on both sides of the international boundary, firefighters have always worked together: Mexicans come over to the U.S. to help fight large fires; Americans cross into Mexico to provide training and equipment, or to supply water.
 They say that the border does not exist between them.
-Yet these firefighters, most of whom are now certified as EMTs or paramedics, are also the ones who rescue unauthorized migrants that fall off the border wall and injure their legs or those who get lost in the desert and suffer from dehydration.
-Since 9/11, fire departments have been increasingly incorporated into national preparedness and homeland security systems.
-Now emergency responders on the U.S.-Mexico border must learn to navigate the complex political and legal landscape, where priorities set by the “war on drugs, “war on terror,” and what appears to be a “war on migration” have overshadowed the concerns of local communities who see security as firmly grounded in binational cooperation, not in the construction of walls.
+Yet these firefighters, most of whom are now certified as EMTs or paramedics, are also the ones who rescue unauthorized migrants that fall of the border wall and injure their legs or those who get lost in the desert and suffer from dehydration.
+Since 9/11, fire departments have been increasingly incorporated into national preparedness and homeland security systems, and now emergency responders on the U.S.-Mexico border must learn to navigate the complex political and legal landscape, where priorities set by the “war on drugs, “war on terror,” and what appears to be a “war on migration” have overshadowed the concerns of local communities who see security as firmly grounded in binational cooperation, not in the construction of walls.

 This project is a continuation of my scholarly interest in borders and security from an ethnographic perspective.
 But it also draws on my personal experience and my belonging to the emergency responder community: I have been an EMT, a paramedic, and a wildland firefighter, and during fieldwork on the U.S.-Mexico border I volunteered as a firefighter in a local fire department and as a medical professional at an aid center for migrants.
 Although the book, “Threshold: Emergency and Rescue on the U.S.-Mexico Border,” focuses on the experiences of firefighters and emergency managers in southern Arizona and northern Sonora, my own story is inevitably palpable in the narrative.